Rice-like complexity lower bounds for Boolean and uniform automata networks: Previous works

 In the present work, we bring these results to $q$-uniform ANs and NANs, for MSO formulas (Theorem~\ref{theorem:hard}).
-Indeed, the reductions presented in the proofs of~\cite[Proposition~5.1.2 and Lemma~5.1.4]{ggpt21} and~\cite[Proposition~19 and Lemma~20]{gamard2023hardness} may require arbitrary alphabet sizes in the construction of instances of \textbf{$\psi$-AN-dynamics} and~\textbf{$\psi$-NAN-dynamics}, respectively.
-The proof of Theorem~\ref{theorem:hard} is based on the abstract pumping technique introduced in~\cite{ggpt21} and developed in~\cite{gamard2023hardness}, which is reviewed in the rest of this section.
+Indeed, the reductions presented in the proofs of~\cite[Proposition~5.1.2 and Lemma~5.1.4]{ggpt21} and~\cite[Proposition~11 and Proposition~13]{gglgopt25} may require arbitrary alphabet sizes in the construction of instances of \textbf{$\psi$-AN-dynamics} and~\textbf{$\psi$-NAN-dynamics}, respectively.
+The proof of Theorem~\ref{theorem:hard} is based on the abstract pumping technique introduced in~\cite{ggpt21} and developed in~\cite{gglgopt25}, which is reviewed in the rest of this section, including novel developments to establish a more precise construction for the purpose of further developments in the remaining sections of the present work.

 Let us start with the example of Figure~\ref{fig:AN}.
-It implements a reduction from \textbf{SAT} (here with $S=[(x_1\vee x_2)\wedge(\neg x_1\vee\neg x_2)\wedge x_3]$ on 3 Boolean variables), to prove the $\NP$-hardness of the fixed point existence problem ($\exists x:x\to x$).
-Indeed, for each valuation $v\in\{0,1\}^3$ of $S$, the pair of configurations $x,x'\in\{0,1\}^4$ with $x_{\{1,2,3\}}=x'_{\{1,2,3\}}=v$ creates either: \begin{itemize}[nosep] \item a path with a loop when $v\models S$, or \item a cycle of length $2$ when $v\not\models S$. \end{itemize} Observe that this same reduction also proves the $\coNP$-hardness of asking whether the dynamics is a union of limit cycles of length $2$, and of asking whether the dynamisc is injective, both by reduction from \textbf{UNSAT}.
-The basic idea to reduce from \textbf{SAT} or \textbf{UNSAT} is to evaluate $S$ on the configuration, and produce (glue) one of two graphs $G_0,G_1$ (using a distinct subset of configurations for each valuation) according to whether the formula is satisfied or not.
+It implements a reduction from \textbf{SAT} (here with $S=(x_1\vee x_2)\wedge(\neg x_1\vee\neg x_2)\wedge x_3$ on 3 Boolean variables), to prove the $\NP$-hardness of the fixed point existence problem ($\exists x:x\to x$).
+Indeed, for each valuation $v\in\{0,1\}^3$ of $S$, the pair of configurations $x,x'\in\{0,1\}^4$ with $x_{\{1,2,3\}}=x'_{\{1,2,3\}}=v$ creates either: \begin{itemize}[nosep] \item a path with a loop when $v\models S$, or \item a cycle of length $2$ when $v\not\models S$. \end{itemize} Observe that this same reduction also proves the $\coNP$-hardness of asking whether the dynamics is a union of limit cycles of length $2$, and of asking whether the dynamics is injective, both by reduction from \textbf{UNSAT}.
+The basic idea to reduce from \textbf{SAT} or \textbf{UNSAT} is to evaluate $S$ on the configuration, and produce (glue with $\oplus$) one of two graphs $G_0,G_1$ (using a distinct subset of configurations for each valuation) according to whether the formula is satisfied or not.
 If the formula is satisfiable then $G_0$ appears at least once, otherwise there are only copies of $G_1$.
-The crucial part is then to obtain appropriate graphs $G_0$ and $G_1$ for any non-trivial (or arborescent) MSO formula $\psi$, and this requires tools from finite model theory (giving additional parts $G_2,G_3$ to deal with).
+The crucial part is then to obtain appropriate graphs $G_0$ and $G_1$ for any non-trivial (or cw-non-trivial) MSO formula $\psi$, and this requires tools from finite model theory (giving additional parts $G_2,G_3$ to deal with).
 Analogously, the example of Figure~\ref{fig:NAN} is strongly connected if and only if $S$ is a tautology.